 6. Leaders of the Movement Quote Activity This is a free download available through Teachers Pay Teachers.
 Students will read through impactful and influential words by some of the greatest people to have an impact on Black History.
 Students will then select their favorite quote, and glue it to the response page.
 From there they will reflect and respond to the prompts.
 I love this activity and the discussion that stems from it.

 7. Mission US: Flight to Freedom: An interactive way to learn history.
 I’m always surprised how few educators know about the Mission US.
-In this game students play the role of Lucy, a young slave with the hopes of escaping to freedom.
-Students interact with other characters, make decisions, and learn history all while “playing.”
-Can’t say enough good things about this, your students will love the adventure.
+In this game, students play the role of Lucy, a young slave with the hopes of escaping to freedom.
+Students interact with other characters, make decisions, and learn history while interacting on the platform.
+Can’t say enough good things about this, your students will love the adventure, and their eyes will be opened to the terrible reality that slavery was.

 - David Kilpatrick, a teacher from Washington gives a few examples of how he uses primary sources in his classroom: